-For many years, the question of whether a property is in multiple occupation ( House in Multiple Occupation ) has been the subject of varying interpretation across the country and the courts resulting in widespread confusion for landlords and the inconsistent application of housing standards.
+For many years, the question of whether a rental property is in multiple occupation ( House in Multiple Occupation ) has been the subject of varying interpretation across the country and the courts.
+It has resulted in widespread confusion for landlords and an inconsistent application of housing standards.

 The Housing Act 2004 and associated regulations have sought to clarify the situation with a new definition of which properties will be considered to be in ‘multiple occupation’.

-From now on if a landlord lets a property which is one of the following types it is a House in Multiple Occupation (HMO):
+From now on if a landlord lets a property which is one of the following types, it is classified as a House in Multiple Occupation (HMO):

 Not all House in Multiple Occupation (HMOs) as defined about will need a licence.
 However, from 6th April 2006 you will need to apply for a one if it falls within the scope of one of the following schemes:

 All House in Multiple Occupation (HMO) comprising three or more storeys which have five or more occupants (forming two or more households) will require a licence.
 The only exception relates to buildings converted into fully self contained flats.
 When counting the storeys of a building, a landlord must include loft conversions and basements with a ‘habitable use’ (including basements used as an integral part of the House in Multiple Occupation (HMO) such as utility rooms).